Art Carmody

-Arthur Carmody IV (born April 7, 1984) is a former American football kicker.
-He played college football at Louisville.
+Arthur Carmody IV (born April 7, 1984) is an American former football placekicker.
+He played college football for the Louisville Cardinals.

 High school

 Carmody attended Loyola College Prep, where he was a two-time All-District and All-City selection.
 As a senior, he made 8 of 11 field goals.
 Additionally, he was 28-for-28 on extra-point attempts.
 He was also a pitcher, as he recorded a 10–1 record as a senior.
 As a junior, he batted .400 with 37 RBIs.

 College career

 Carmody attended the University of Louisville from 2004 to 2007.
 During the 2004 season, he ranked second in the nation in scoring among kickers.
 He holds the NCAA, conference, and school records for consecutive points-after-touchdown (PATs) with 77.
 He also made 12-of-15 field goals during the season.
 He continued to break and tie records in 2005.
 In the 2006 season he won the Lou Groza Award, was First-team in the All-Big East game, was ranked fourth in the nation in scoring, and earned a Big East Special teams Player of the Week recognition.
 He continued to break school records during the 2006 and 2007 seasons.

 He played in his first collegiate game on September 5, 2004, against Kentucky.
 His first field goal attempt was blocked.

 He made his first field goal on September 11, 2004, in a 52–21 win over Army.

-Kicked a career best 4 field goals on November 3, 2005, in a 42-20 win over Pittsburgh.
+Kicked a career best 4 field goals on November 3, 2005, in a 42–20 win over Pittsburgh.

-Kicked a career long 51 yard field goal on September 9, 2006, in a 62-0 win over Temple.
+Kicked a career long 51-yard field goal on September 9, 2006, in a 62–0 win over Temple.

 Carmody made 1 out of 2 field goal attempts as well as 3 out of 3 PAT attempts in a 24–13 victory over Wake Forest in the Orange Bowl on January 2, 2007.

 On November 29, 2007, in his last collegiate game, Carmody became the NCAA all-time points leader for a kicker when he kicked a 41-yard field goal in the first quarter of a game against Rutgers.
-Later in the game, he kicked a game-winning 33-yard field goal in the closing seconds of a 41-38 victory over the Scarlet Knights.
+Later in the game, he kicked a game-winning 33-yard field goal in the closing seconds of a 41–38 victory over the Scarlet Knights.
 It was the only game-winning field goal of his career.

 In his four years at Louisville, he made 60 out of 73 field goals and 253 out of 255 extra points.
 His streak of 97 consecutive extra points is a school record.
 From 2004 to 2006, he kicked for over 100 points each season.
 During his senior season, he became the NCAA football all-time leading scorer for a kicker with 433 points.
 His record was broken by Boise State kicker Kyle Brotzman in 2010.

 While at Louisville, he majored in Finance.